neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 ## Conceptual output mode example

-Consider a [streaming aggregation]() that calculates the total revenue generatee _every hour_ at a store.
+Consider a [streaming aggregation]() that calculates the total revenue generate _every hour_ at a store.
 Let's also assume that it uses a watermark delay of 15 minutes.
 Suppose our Structured Streaming query processes the following records in its first micro-batch:

 - $15 at 2:40pm
 - $10 at 2:30pm